ScitoVation/plethem/cran-comments.md

 ## Resubmission
+This is a resubmission.
+Following are the responses to concerns raised by the reviewers

+1) Is there some reference about the method you can add in the Description field in the form Authors (year) <doi:.....>?

+*We currently do not have a publication for this package and so cannot add anything to the reference field

+2)We see in one of your C files:

+/* rapidPBPK.model.c for R deSolve package

+If it is for deSolve, is it from their authors?
+Have you added authors and copyright information in Authors@R field?

+*The C file is created by us specifically for the package.
+It is written in the format that deSolve package can accept to simulate it.
+However it is not from that package and hence we have not added authors from that package.

+3)Further down:
+    Copyright (c) 1993-2017 Free Software Foundation, Inc.

+* The copyright has been switched from GPL-3 to MIT.
+This is more suitable with the intention of the package and the liscense has been updated to reflect the new license

+4) There are not enough examples in the Rd files.

+*Examples have been added to every function that will be called directly by the user.
+Rest of the functions should not be called by the user directly and so no examples will be addded for those

+## Resubmission
 This is a resubmission and makes the following changes
 1) Examples have been added to main functions that launch shiny interfaces to run the analysis.
 They are defined as dontrun.
 2) A sentence has been added to the function description and package description informing the users that all analysis can only be run using the user interface.